LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Database
    Database is used to refer to a single FileMaker database file.
 FileMaker databases differ from other databases in Lasso in that they contain layouts rather than individual data tables.
-Even in FileMaker 7--12, Lasso sees individual layouts rather than data tables.
+Even in FileMaker Server 7--12, Lasso sees individual layouts rather than data tables.
 From a data storage point of view, a FileMaker database is equivalent to a single MySQL table.

 Layout